ibm-cloud-docs/vpc/file_storage_vpc_about.md

    * [Mounting file shares on Ubuntu](/docs/vpc?topic=vpc-file-storage-mount-ubuntu).
    * [Mounting file shares on z/OS](/docs/vpc?topic=vpc-file-storage-mount-zos)
 * Manage your file shares and data.
    * [Viewing file shares and mount targets](/docs/vpc?topic=vpc-file-storage-view).
-You can retrieve information about your files shares and mount targets in the console, from the CLI, with the API, or Terraform.
+You can retrieve information about your file shares and mount targets in the console, from the CLI, with the API, or Terraform.
    * [Manage your file shares](/docs/vpc?topic=vpc-file-storage-managing).
 You can rename a file share.
 You can increase its capacity and modify its IOPS.
 You can add mount targets to a file share.
 You can rename or delete a mount target.
 You can delete a file share when you no longer need it.
    * [Create a file share with replication](/docs/vpc?topic=vpc-file-storage-create-replication).
 With the replication feature, you can keep a read-only copy of your file share in another zone.
 The replica share is updated from the source share on a schedule that you specify.
 Replication provides a way to recover from an incident at the primary site, when data becomes inaccessible or an application fails.
 Replication can also be used for geographical expansion.
    * [Sharing and mounting a file share from another account](/docs/vpc?topic=vpc-file-storage-accessor-create&interface=ui).